kbenzie/git-workshop/readme.md

 git mergetool conflict.txt
 ```

-Will prompt you with the following, just hit enter and a Meld window will appear.
+Will prompt you with the following, just hit enter and a `meld` window will appear.

 ```
 Merging: